Content originally written by Andrea Kissick for KQED – November 18, 2015.

+TEDMED, which is kind of the sci-fi edge of medicine, is one of the biggest gatherings in the TED culture.
 This year’s conference, which begins today in Palm Springs, is a who’s who in medical innovation.
 The list includes several people we interviewed for KQED stories, including consumer genetics guru, Anne Wojcicki, scientists from UCSF’s genome editing project Crispr, and physicians specializing in mobile health.

 There are also a number of speakers that are new to me.
 Here are five topics that caught my eye.

 Inventive nurses have been doing workarounds for decades, cobbling together broken medical devices or adapting a dressing for a tiny patient’s wound.
 Think about it, who really knows more about how to improve patient care then the person who is at their bedside every day?
 I initially heard about Maker Nurse at a conference last year, so I am looking forward to meeting Anna Young and her team from MIT’s Little Device’s Lab.
 They are using the ideas behind the Maker Movement to help bring rapid prototyping of tools to patient care.

 Todd Coleman is a UC San Diego Bioengineering Professor who develops tattoos for health monitoring in order to make medicine less invasive.
 He is also a staunch public health advocate who is looking for ways to deliver sustainable innovations to under-served groups.
 Click here for our recent story on KQED’s Future of You about the use of ‘smart tattoos’ to revolutionize diabetes treatment.